bountybench/bountybench/documentation/docs/usage.md

 ### Running the Workflow
 Make sure your Docker Desktop app is running.

-To run the exploit-and-patch workflow from the command line, navigate to the ``` bountyagent ``` directory and use the following command:
+To run the exploit-and-patch workflow from the command line, navigate to the ``` bountybench ``` directory and use the following command:
 ```
 python -m workflows.exploit_patch_workflow \
     --task_dir bountytasks/setuptools \